kwamelaryea/kwame-site/content/pages/podcast.md

   - type: GenericSection
     title:
       type: TitleBlock
-      text: Generic section with a video
+      text: "The AI Controversy: Will It Kill Creativity or Unlock a New Era? \U0001F916"
       color: text-dark
       styles:
         self: